← Back to Blog

 In brief (TL;DR): SA businesses with UK exposure - whether paying UK suppliers, receiving Sterling revenue, or funding a London office - need a structured forex strategy, not ad-hoc retail bank transfers.
 We help finance teams put the framework in place: BOP code discipline, hedging where appropriate, and competitive commercial conversion.

-If your South African business has any meaningful UK exposure — paying suppliers in Manchester, receiving Sterling invoices from London clients, or funding a UK subsidiary — your forex approach is no longer a back-office afterthought.
-It's a margin-defining function that belongs on your CFO's quarterly agenda.
+If your South African business has any meaningful UK exposure - paying suppliers in Manchester, receiving Sterling invoices from London clients, or funding a UK subsidiary - your forex approach is no longer a back-office afterthought.
+It is a margin-defining function that belongs on your CFO's quarterly agenda.

 This is a practical playbook for SA finance leaders building (or rebuilding) the forex framework that supports your UK operations.